ferrilab/bitvec/book/data-structures/bitslice.md

     semicolon and a repetition counter.
 The resulting `BitSlice` will be `counter` bits long, all set to `expression`.

-The `&mut BitSlice` reference produced by each `bits![mut, …]` is safe to use because, despite borrowing a `static mut` binding, the produced symbol is not accessible anywhere in the program *except* through the sole reference emitted by the macro.
+> Emulation tests indicate that `bitvec` correctly instructs the compiler to
+> produce suitable buffers even when compiling for a target with a different

-> I have not actually tested what happens when you compile a `bits!` macro call
+> byte-endianness than the host.
+However, I have not actually performed such
-> on a little-endian host for a big-endian target, and then deploy the artifact
-> to the target machine to run it.
-I hope the compiler inserts the
-> endian-flipping methods in its process of assigning to `static`s, because
+> cross-compilation and testing with real hardware.
+It should be correct; please
-> `bitvec` does not.
+> file an issue if it is not.
->
-> If this is a problem that affects you, please file an issue!

 ## What `BitSlice` Can Do

-Now that you have acquired a `BitSlice` reference, either by borrowing memory from elsewhere in your program or by creating a secret `static`, it is time to do some actual work with it.
+Now that you have acquired a `BitSlice` reference, either by borrowing memory from elsewhere in your program or by creating a temporary, it is time to do some actual work with it.

 ### … That `[bool]` Can